OpenNebula/docs/source/installation_and_configuration/opennebula_services/sunstone.rst

 	:ref:`Virtual Machine Definition File reference section <template_context>`.

 For example, to allow connection by username and password to a guest VM.
-First make sure you have ssh root access to the VM, check more info :ref:`here <cloudview_ssh_keys>`.
+First make sure you have SSH root access to the VM, check more info :ref:`here <cloudview_ssh_keys>`.

-After that you can access the VM and configure the ssh service:
+After that you can access the VM and configure the SSH service:

 .. code-block:: bash